 They are an intelligent cat breed with a mind of their own.
-The Maine Coons have a playful, calm, and gentle nature and dog-like qualities.
+The Maine Coons have a calm, and gentle nature and dog-like qualities.
 They are loving and tender without being needy.
-They are flexible, and they have kept their hunting instincts should you need a good mouse hunter.
+They have also kept their hunting instincts should you need a good mouse hunter.
 If you can handle this giant but adorable cat breed, a Maine Coon cat might be a perfect addition to your family.
-Maine Coon kittens, however, are more active.
-But if encouraged until their adult lives, adult Maine Coon cats will remain playful their entire lives.
-That is why it is always a good idea to provide interactive toys for playing and keeping them entertained and for both exercise and bonding time.
-You can also train your Maine Coon to walk on a leash, play fetch and other simple tricks.

 - Shedding: Medium 6/10